How many scholarships are awarded each year?

 What are the eligibility requirements?

-- Pursuing full-time studies at an accredited Canadian trades or technical school, college or university
+- Pursuing full-time studies at an accredited Canadian or United States trades or technical school, college or university

 How will recipients be selected?

-We will review your application based on academic merit, community involvement and pursuit of studies that could be transferable to the clean energy sector.
+We will review your application based on case for financial support, academic merit, community involvement, pursuit of studies that could be transferable to the clean energy sector, and proximity to the locations where we live, work and operate (or have development projects).

 What is the definition of renewable (clean) energy?